abhishek-kumar-code/Redfish_Public/Specification.md

 Clients create, modify, and delete resources by issuing the appropriate [Create](#create-post-), [Update](#update-patch-), [Replace](#replace-put-) or [Delete](#delete-delete-) operation, or by invoking an [Action](#actions-post-) on the resource.

+##### Responses to modification requests

-For Create operations,  the response from the service after successful processing shall be one of the following:
+For Create operations,  the response from the service after successful processing of the create request may be one of the following:
 * HTTP Status code of [201](#status-201) with a body containing the JSON representation of the newly created resource after the request has been applied.
 * HTTP Status code of [202](#status-202)  with a location header set to the URI of a Task resource when the processing of the request will require additional time to complete.
-In this case a response with the HTTP code 201 and the created resource shall be returned in response to request to the Task monitor Uri after processing completes.
+In this case a response with the HTTP code 201 and the created resource may be returned in response to request to the Task monitor Uri after processing completes.
 * HTTP Status code of [204](#status-204)  with empty payload in the event that service is unable to return a representation of the created resource.

-For Update, Replace, or Delete operations, but not for Create or Action, the response from the service after successful modification shall be one of the following:
+For Update, Replace, or Delete operations, the response from the service after successful modification may be one of the following:
-* HTTP Status code of [200](#status-200)  with a body containing the JSON representation of the resource after the modification has been applied.
+* HTTP Status code of [200](#status-200)  with a body containing the JSON representation of the targeted resource after the modification has been applied, or in the case of Delete operation, a representation of the deleted resource.
 * HTTP Status code of [202](#status-202)  with a location header set to the URI of a Task resource when the processing of the modification will require additional time.
-In this case a response with the HTTP code 200 and the modified resource shall be returned in response to request to the Task monitor Uri after processing completes.
+In this case a response with the HTTP code 200 and the modified resource may be returned in response to request to the Task monitor Uri after processing completes.
-* HTTP Status code of [204](#status-204)  with empty payload in the event that service is unable to return a representation of the modified resource.
+* HTTP Status code of [204](#status-204)  with empty payload in the event that service is unable to return a representation of the modified or deleted resource.

-The response message body containing the modified resource shall represent the complete resource originally targeted by the modification request exactly as would be returned by a GET to the same Uri after modifications are complete, except with the possible addition of property annotations as described in the sections below.

-Services return a HTTP status code [405](#status-405) if the specified resource exists but does not support the requested operation.
-If a client (4xx) or service (5xx) [status code](#status-codes) is returned, this indicates an error and the resource shall not have been modified or created as a result of the operation.
+Services may return a HTTP status code [405](#status-405) if the specified resource exists but does not support the requested operation.
+Otherwise, if a client (4xx) or service (5xx) [status code](#status-codes) is returned, this indicates the service encountered an error and the resource shall not have been modified or created as a result of the operation.

 For details on responses to Action requests, see [Action](#actions-post-).

 ##### Update (PATCH)

 The PATCH method is the preferred method used to perform updates on pre-existing resources.
 Changes to one or more properties within the resource addressed by the request Uri are sent in the request body.
 Properties not specified in the request body are not directly changed by the PATCH request.
-When modification is successful, the response shall contain a representation of the resource after the update was done as described in the section above.
-The implementation may reject the update operation on certain fields based on its own policies and, if so, shall not apply any of the update requested.
+When modification is successful, the response may contain a representation of the resource after the update was done as described in the section above.
+The implementation may reject the update operation on certain fields based on its own policies and in this case, not process any of the requested modifications.

 * Services shall support the PATCH method to update properties within a resource.
 * If the resource or all properties can never be updated, HTTP status code [405](#status-405) shall be returned.